 (1) during the fall and spring semesters for events occurring during or between those semesters

-(2) during the spring semester for events occurring during the summer but not for which payment must occur after the end of the fiscal year (June 30th).
+(2) during the spring semester for events occurring during the summer requiring payment before the end of the fiscal year (June 30th)

 (F) Funding is not permissible for events which satisfy graduation or course requirements.

 (G) Organizations may apply only once per event.

 (1) Should two (2) or more organizations be collaborating on an event, the organizations may –

 (a) submit a combined application which shall include all organizations in the collaboration and any and all other pertinent information as outlined in this Financial Path.